 Planning a visit to Sideling Hill Creek?
 Before your trip, download our self-guided audio tour to your handheld device.
 It's like having a naturalist in your pocket!

-During your audio tour, the Conservancy's Donnell Keech, Allegany Forests project director, takes hikers around the trail to see shale barrens, experience native forest types, and forge the stream - if you dare!
+During your audio tour, the Conservancy's Donnelle Keech takes hikers around the trail to see shale barrens, experience native forest types, and forge the stream - if you dare!

 - Step 1: Download the Sideline Hill Creek audio tour map.
 This map will help identify which audio tracks to play based on your location on the trail, so make sure to take a copy with you on your trip.

 - Step 2: Download and save the mp3 audio files to your handheld device.
 Play the corresponding track when you reach a waypoint along the trail.
 Listen to them all or pick & choose based on your interests!
 Need a little help saving the files?
 Check out our step-by-step guide!